alosadagrande/tekton-dpdk/blog.md

 clustertask.tekton.dev/tkn
 ```

+To start our pipeline, first, we need to pull the testPMD source code from the Git repository.
+Towards that goal, the [git-clone ClusterTask](https://github.com/tektoncd/catalog/tree/master/task/git-clone/0.1) comes very handy.
+A copy of the git-clone task shipped with OpenShift Pipelines is available at [pipeline-clustertask-git-clone.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-clustertask-git-clone.yaml).

-**Git-clone** `ClusterTask` requires a [Workspace](https://github.com/tektoncd/pipeline/blob/master/docs/workspaces.md) backed up by a Persistent Volume (PV) so that the code pulled is stored and then shared among all the jobs that are part of the pipeline.
-Therefore, a Persistent Volume Claim (PVC) [pipeline-pvc-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-pvc-testpmd.yaml) must be created in the dpdk-build-testpmd namespace.
+**Git-clone** `ClusterTask` requires a [Workspace](https://github.com/tektoncd/pipeline/blob/master/docs/workspaces.md) backed up by a Persistent Volume (PV) so that the code pulled is stored and then shared among all the tasks that are part of the pipeline.
+Therefore, a Persistent Volume Claim (PVC) like [pipeline-pvc-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-pvc-testpmd.yaml) must be created in the _dpdk-build-testpmd_ namespace.

 ```yaml
 apiVersion: v1